Coronavirus: Important information

 Examples of other religious buildings include Methodist, Baptist, Catholic and Unitarian churches, synagogues, mosques and other places of worship that are registered for marriage.

-If you wish to marry in a religious building, you should first arrange to see the minister or other person in charge of marriages at the building to arrange your ceremony.
+If you want to marry in a religious building, you should first arrange to see the minister or other person in charge of marriages at the building to arrange your ceremony.
 However, the church or religious building in question must normally be in the registration district where you or your partner live or be your usual place of worship.

 Once you have booked your ceremony with them, each of you must give formal notice of marriage to the superintendent registrar of the district(s) where you live.
 Please contact us to book an appointment and we will also explain the documents you will need to provide.